-Significant risks
+Significant risks - continued

-Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation The net pension liability represents a material element of the Authority's balance sheet.
-The Authority's liability is split between the Greater Manchester Pension Scheme and the Fire Fighters Pension Scheme.
-The valuation of the pension scheme liabilities relies on a number of assumptions, most notably around the actuarial assumptions, and actuarial methodology which results in the Authority's overall valuation.
-There are financial assumptions and demographic assumptions used in the calculation of the Authority's valuation, such as the discount rate, inflation rates and mortality rates.
-The assumptions should reflect the profile of the Authority's of the assumptions is derived on a consistent basis year to year, or updated to reflect any changes.
-There is a risk that the assumptions and methodology used in valuing the Authority's circumstances.
-This could have a material impact to the net pension liability in 2021/22.
-0 • • In relation to the valuation of the Authority's defined benefit pension liability we will: Critically assess the competency, objectivity and independence of the Greater Manchester Pension Fund's Actuary, Hymans Robertson and the Fire Fighters Pension Scheme Actuary, the Government Actuary Department (GAD); Liaise with the auditors of the Greater Manchester Pension Fund to gain assurance that the controls in place at the Pension Fund are operating effectively.
-This will include the processes and controls in place to ensure data provided to the actuary by the Pension Fund for the purposes of the IAS19 valuation is complete and accurate; Review the appropriateness of the Pension Asset and Liability valuation methodologies applied by the Pension Fund actuaries, and the key assumptions included within the valuations.
-This will include comparing them to expected ranges, utilising information provided by PWC, consulting actuary engaged by the National Audit Office; Agree the data in the IAS 19 valuation reports provided by the Funds' actuaries for accounting purposes to the pension accounting entries and disclosures in the Authority's financial statements.
+Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation (GMCA and Group) The net pension liability represents a material element of GMCA's balance sheet.
+GMCA's liability is split between the Greater Manchester Pension Scheme and the Fire Fighters Pension Scheme.
+The valuation of the pension schemes' liabilities rely on a number of assumptions, most notably around the actuarial assumptions, and actuarial methodology which results in GMCA's overall valuations.
+There are financial assumptions and demographic assumptions used in the calculation of GMCA's valuations, such as the discount rate, inflation rates and mortality rates.
+The assumptions should also reflect the profile of GMCA's employees, and should be based on appropriate data.
+The basis of the assumptions is derived on a consistent basis year to year, or updated to reflect any changes.
+There is a risk that the assumptions and methodology used in valuing GMCA's pension obligations are not reasonable or appropriate to GMCA's circumstances.
+This could have a material impact to the net pension liability in 2022/23.
+0 In relation to the valuation of GMCA's defined benefit pension liability we will: Critically assess the competency, objectivity and independence of the Greater Manchester Pension Fund's Actuary, Hymans Robertson and the Fire Fighters Pension Scheme Actuary, the Government Actuary Department (GAD); Liaise with the auditors of the Greater Manchester Pension Fund to obtain confirmation that the controls are designed and implemented appropriately.
+This will include the processes and controls in place to ensure data provided to the Actuary by the Pension Fund for the purposes of the IAS19 valuation is complete and accurate; Review the appropriateness of the Pension Asset and Liability valuation methodologies applied by the Pension Fund Actuaries, and the key assumptions included within the valuation.
+This will include comparing them to expected ranges, utilising information provided by PWC, consulting actuary engaged by the National Audit Office; Agree the data in the IAS 19 valuation reports provided by the Funds' Actuaries for accounting purposes to the pension accounting entries and disclosures in GMCA's financial statements; Review the asset ceiling calculation, including reviewing the appropriateness of the assumptions and inputs used in the asset ceiling calculation. nificant risks and key judgement areas Value for money Fees for audit and other services Our commitment to Materiality and independence Materiality and